January 17, 2015 - Isla de Salamanca, Minca, El Dorado lodge

 But first things first - our morning around Minca.
 We walked from our hotel through the dry streets before dawn while the first few bird species started vocalizing, signalizing the imminent arrival of another new day.
 Most interesting to me was the Rufous Nightjar calling from somewhere near the hotel grounds.
 Our goal was to hike a trail near town that accessed some nice dry forest habitat while also having a great view of a nearby valley where it is sometimes possible to see Military Macaws flying to their feeding grounds from their roosting areas early in the morning, and back again in the evening.
-Those who have birded with me in the tropics know my disdain for parrots - most of them are all green (or occasionally with a small bit of orange, blue, yellow, red etc mixed in), they all sound the same (a loud, irritating squawk), and most sightings are of individuals flying by at rapid speed, often backlit, so that it is impossible to pick out the unique orange/blue/yellow/red bit that identifies them.
-And to make matters worse, I can never remember which parrot species I have seen, as they are all named Blue-head this, or Red-lored that, or Yellow-crowned something else.
+Those who have birded with me in the tropics know my disdain for parrots - most of them are all green (or occasionally with a small bit of orange, blue, yellow, red, etc mixed in), they all sound somewhat similar (usually a loud, irritating squawk), and most sightings are of individuals flying by at rapid speed, often backlit, so that it is impossible to pick out the unique orange/blue/yellow/red, etc bit that identifies them.
+And to make matters worse, I can never remember which parrot species I have seen, as they are all named Blue-headed this, or Red-lored that, or Yellow-crowned something else.
 But macaws, despite unfortunately being related to the other psitticines, I find somewhat more interesting, and Military Macaws are actually pretty cool.

 But I digress - back to the morning at hand.
-Our progress towards where the good dry forest habitat started was briefly impeded by the discovery of a little lizard on the trail, which I still need to work out the ID of.
+Our progress towards where the good dry forest habitat started was briefly impeded by the discovery of this little spectacled lizard on the trail, identified as Loxopholis rugiceps.